-Trainees who started on or after 1 August 2007 are covered by ARCP, details of which can be found in A Reference Guide for Postgraduate Specialty Training in the UK (’The Gold Guide’).
+Postgraduate doctors in training who started on or after 1 August 2007 are covered by ARCP, details of which can be found in A Reference Guide for Postgraduate Specialty Training in the UK (’The Gold Guide’).

 • workplace based assessments

-• a report from the trainee’s educational supervisor
+• a report from the educational supervisor

 • team observation summaries